From pro cheerleader to bookkeeping coach

 She practiced for a number of years, but her family moved around a lot.
 “It’s important to stay at the same gym with the same coach if you want to excel in gymnastics,” Danetha says.
 She instead pursued track and field until she went to college, when her studies took priority.

-Bookkeeping training in the beauty field
+Bookkeeping training in the beauty industry

 Danetha studied economics and accounting at DePauw University, a small liberal arts school in Indiana.
 The progressive school encourages students to explore unique ideas.
 “My accounting professor was incredible,” Danetha says.

-“My introduction to accounting was a study of entrepreneurship and bookkeeping in the beauty field – something I was really interested in.
+“My introduction to accounting was a study of entrepreneurship and bookkeeping in the beauty industry – something I was really interested in.
 My professor allowing me to do that project was pivotal in what I'm doing now.”

 While she was at university Danetha was also a cheerleader for the Indianapolis Colts.
 “I just showed up to the audition.
 I didn’t plan on making it, because I didn't have any dance experience.
 But six weeks later, I was an NFL cheerleader,” she laughs.
 She cheered for two seasons before graduating.